General

 Breeding and Nesting

-Hooded Merganser: Six to eighteen white eggs are laid in a hollow tree, stump, or other natural cavity lined with down.
-Nest is usually near water and 10 to 20 feet above the ground.
-Incubation ranges from 32 to 33 days and is carried out by the female; once the female begins to incubate, the male abandons her.
+Hooded Merganser: These mergansers are monogamous.
+Pair formation is from November through January.
+Six to eighteen white eggs are laid in a hollow tree, stump or other natural cavity lined with down.
+The nest is usually near water and 10 to 20 feet above the ground.
+Incubation ranges from 32 to 33 days, and is carried out by the female.
+Once the female begins to incubate, the male abandons her.

 Foraging and Feeding